 Located in Beacon Hall, BH-325 the Men's Center is an informal drop-in center open to all.
 The Center also functions as an educational resource with books, journals, magazines, and offers a variety of programs and workshops on men's issues.
-The center offers a variety of programs and is open during posted hours.
+The center is open during posted hours.

-Student Life Office
+Student Life